FC Ataka Minsk

-FC Ataka Minsk was a Belarusian football club based in Minsk.
+FC Ataka Minsk (Атака) was a Belarusian football club based in Minsk.
 They disbanded in 1998.

 History

 FC Ataka-407 Minsk was formed in 1986.
 In 1992 the team started playing in Belarusian Second League.
 In 1993, the team was renamed to Ataka-Aura.
 In the 1994–95 season, they played in the Belarusian First League and after finishing in 2nd place, they were promoted to the Premier League, where they played until 1997.
 After that season, the team went bankrupt and had to withdraw from the League.

 Ataka's reserve team, Ataka-Aura-d Minsk started playing in the Second League since the 1994–95 season.
 After the main team withdrew from the Premier League and all of the main squad players left, the reserve team played one more season in the Second League in 1998 under the name Ataka-Sport Minsk and was disbanded as well.